How to Stay Healthy While Traveling the World

 - Level 3 (Warning): Avoid nonessential travel

 There is also an option on the CDC website to look up health information specific to your destination.
-This is a great one-stop shop to look up necessary vaccines and medicines as well as a healthy travel packing list.
-I like how you can get customized information based on what kind of traveler you are (i.e. traveling with a chronic disease, on an extended stay/study abroad, pregnant, etc)
+This is a great one-stop shop for researching necessary vaccines and medicines and a healthy travel packing list.
+I like how you can get customized information based on what kind of traveler you are (i.e., traveling with a chronic disease, on an extended stay/study abroad, pregnant, etc.)

 When you book your ticket: